HouseEngine is a plug-in that generates new melodies, basslines, hooks, and riffs from your MIDI chord progressions automatically.

 When you import a MIDI chord progression, you can preview and edit it on a special page.

 Listen to the chord progression to check if everything sounds good.
 You can right-click on a chord to change the bass note or modify the chord if needed.
+You can also make a chord longer or shorter by using the handles at the start or end.

 The key/scale setting will only affect some of the patches.
-It does not transpose the chords when you change it.
+It does not transpose the chords when you change it!
 The key/scale setting is important for HouseEngine to take the musical context of the progression into account.
 In most cases, the plug-in should guess the correct scale.
 However, if it detected the wrong scale, you can change it manually here.

 You can save a chord progression to your hard drive or to the clipboard: